 “I think marriage is intended to be pleasant, pleasurable, and productive,” continues Sammons, with a bit of alliteration.
 “Not just in procreation, but in accomplishing God's will here on Earth.”

 As a hiker and all-around outdoorsy kind of guy, as well as a volunteer leader in his church’s youth group, Sammons values the process of preparation, and appreciates the rewards of prudence and effort.
 “My desire to get married has moved from one of nearly pure selfishness, to wanting to work hard.
 Love is hard work, but even working through the most difficult things is so rewarding.”

-And speaking of rewarding, just as marriage can be, Sammons readily affirms that singlehood is also a gift [Matt.
-19:11-12] to be used to honor God [Col 1:10].
+And speaking of rewarding, just as marriage can be, Sammons readily affirms that singlehood is also a gift [Matthew 19:11-12] to be used to honor God [Colossians 1:10].
 However, whereas biblical teachings on marriage may be well known, singlehood and dating can seem trickier, particularly in our North American culture.

 Recently on Singles

 Have something to say about this article?
 Leave your comment via Facebook below!

 Listen to Your Favorite Pastors

 Add Crosswalk.com content to your siteBrowse available content